 “Frustrated with a soul-killing job, New Yorker Julie Powell (Amy Adams) embarks on a daring project: she vows to prepare all 524 recipes in Julia Childs’ landmark cookbook, “Mastering the Art of French Cooking.”
 Intertwined with Julie’s story is the true tale of how Julia Child (Meryl Streep) herself conquered French cuisine with passion, fearlessness, and plenty of butter.”

-I love this movie not only because it involves food but it shows the love of food and cooking.
-I also love how Julie’s life changes for the better after she starts blogging about her project…It’s not all perfect and you get to see some wonderful meltdowns by both Julie and Julia.
+I love this movie not only because it involves food, but it shows the love of food and cooking.
+I also love how Julie’s life changes for the better after she starts blogging about her project…It’s not all perfect, and you get to see some fantastic meltdowns by both Julie and Julia.
 A great movie that I can watch over and over again.